 Sewage and stormwater service fees receivable are shown net of an allowance for uncollectibles.
 The allowance is based on aged accounts receivable, historical collection rates, economic trends, and current year operating revenues.
-The allowance amount is \$23,100,000 at December 31, 2015.
+The allowance amounts are \$26,123,000 and \$23,100,000 at December 31, 2016 and 2015, respectively.